Cotapaxi Climb – The Complete Guide

 Primary Factors of a Successful Cotapaxi Mountain Summit Attempt

-In this section, I will discuss some of the circumstances that you can and can’t control on Cotapaxi, and the best ways you can prepare for both areas.
+In this section, learn about the factors that you can and can’t control on Cotapaxi, and the best ways you can prepare for both areas.

 If the weather is bad and it is the reason you couldn’t summit, DON’T beat yourself up about it.

 Acclimation – Cotopaxi Climbing Guide

 This is tricky, as acclimation has aspects that are both in your control, and outside.
 The part out of your control is genetics.
 Some people are better at handling the high altitude.
 There is no way of knowing until you try.
 As a beacon of hope, the first time I went to the Cotapaxi reserve was a year back.
 In the night after the visit, I was sleeping at the hostel became very nauseous and threw up over five times.
 During the summit, no problems.

 With proper preparation and medicine, you can prevent the worst.

 During the month leading up to the climb, I thrice summited Ruco Pichincha, a volcano in Quito with 15,728 feet.
 I took the Teleferiqo, a ski lift, and hiked to the top.
 The round trip will take between 3-5 hours depending on your physical fitness.
 The final summit I managed the climb in an hour and forty-five minutes and ran back down in an hour.

 I took two medications on the mountain.
 I never got a headache or felt dizziness or nausea.
 Before considering medicine, consult your doctor.
 On the mountain, I never got a headache or dizziness.

 I took Diamox (Glaucomed in Ecuador), splitting the 250 mg pill in half as instructed by a few climbing websites.
 This medicine decreases headache, tiredness, nausea, dizziness, and shortness of breath that occurs when you climb quickly to high altitudes (generally above 10,000 feet/3,048 meters).